eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

       myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived);
       ```
- - One can assign at most one callback to a specific event of an object.
-The event is usually defined
+ - One can assign at most one callback to a specific event of a specific object.
+The event is
-    with an enum by the developer.
+    - Usually defined with an enum by the developer.
 One example is `SubscriberEvent::HAS_SAMPLE_RECEIVED`.
     - Attaching a callback to an event where a callback has been already assigned overrides
       the existing callback with the new one.
+    - One can assign the same event to different objects at the same time.
+      ```cpp
+      myReactAL.assignEvent(subscriber1, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive);

+      // overrides first callback
+      myReactAL.assignEvent(subscriber1, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive2);

+      // callback is being added to the ReactAL since it belonging to a different object myReactAL.assignEvent(subscriber2, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive);
+      ```
  - concurrently: detach a callback at any time from anywhere.
 This means in particular
     - Detaching a callback from within a callback.
     - [robust] When the detach call returns we guarantee that the callback is never called